mapzen/presentations/07-2017-SPUR-Transit-Design/transit-maps.md

 # Make your own transit map with Tangram Play

-Maps of the transit routes exist for San Francisco, but these show the entire transit system.
+Maps of transit routes exist for San Francisco, but these show the entire transit system.
 What if you are only interested in the bus stops and routes near SPUR?
 You can make your own map by choosing the data you want to show.

 In this exercise, you will be introduced to how you could make your own transit map with Tangram Play, which is an interactive text editor for making maps.